Web Design

 Cabela’s

 I supported Cabela's partnership with Luke Bryan from start to finish.
-That meant six years of landing pages, exclusive pre-sale emails to Cabela's CLUB members, social graphics posted on both Cabela's and Luke Bryan's channels, banners featured on his main stage at sold out concerts, a license plate for his tour bus, Cabela's CLUB VIP passes for a House of Blues show.
+That meant six years of landing pages, exclusive pre-sale ticket emails to Cabela's CLUB members, social graphics posted on both Cabela's and Luke Bryan's channels, banners featured on his main stage at sold out concerts, a license plate for his tour bus, Cabela's CLUB VIP passes for a House of Blues show.
 The version of the landing page shown below was the most technically involved.
 I composited ISO product images into flat-lay style scenes, built CSS hover animations throughout, and designed a horizontal scroll section for the pre-sale tickets with its own set of hover effects.
 Design system elements were defined for the page before that term was really in the vocabulary.

 The Born to Be Worn Collection came together under a tight deadline.
 Cabela's had been acquired by Bass Pro, and this collection was proof of concept.
 Could we go from nothing to a full collection in six months?
 Yes.
 My job was to build a landing page that matched that effort.
 I designed it, coded it, and tested it myself.
 I directed the photography remotely, working with the studio team on ISO images and stop-motion animations.
 The page used CSS parallax that followed the angles of the photography as you scrolled, and CSS video hover effects throughout.
-I pushed the photo styling toward something worn-in and casual, which was a departure for a brand that usually pressed everything until it looked new.
+I pushed the photo styling toward something worn-in and casual, which was a departure for a brand that usually pressed everything to look flawless.
 The feedback was strong, the deadline was met, and it was the last major project I shipped before leaving the company.

 Wordpress